ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 #define CQL_C_TYPE_OBJECT 4
 ```

-All the reference types are reference counted.
-So they
+All reference types are reference counted.
+Therefore, they require a basic "base
-need a simple shape that allows them to know their own
+type" that enables them to identify their own type and maintain a count.
-type and have a count.
-They also have a finalize method
+Additionally, they possess a finalize method to manage memory cleanup when the
-to clean up their memory when the count goes to zero.
+count reaches zero.

-You get to define `cql_type_ref` to be whatever you want.
+You have the freedom to define `cql_type_ref` according to your preferences.

 ```c
 // base ref counting struct